HubertYGuan/U-Peeper/README.md

 I tried using workspaces for the app but it kept annoying me with "ESP_IDF_PATH is not set" or something like that and it wouldn't go away even if I set environment variables and included a set() in cmakelists so we're just going to use an in-repository app.

+Credit to the Zephyr team for creating the RTOS and example projects as well as Craig Peacock at https://github.com/craigpeacock/Zephyr_WiFi/ for open-source zephyr wifi code adapted in this project.